IE & Instituto Cervantes Talk: The Next Decade of AI: Technical Possibilities and Ethical Responsibilities

 Description:

-Join a fireside chat between IE University’s Prof. Ted Lechterman (UNESCO Chair in AI Ethics & Governance) and LMU Munich’s Dr. Ben Lange (Junior Research Group Leader in AI Ethics) for an interactive exploration of future developments in AI and the ethical challenges they create for students, professionals, and citizens.
+Join a fireside chat between IE University’s Iliana Grosse-Buening (Co-Founder and CEO of Deeply Human Innovation) and LMU Munich’s Dr. Ben Lange (Junior Research Group Leader in AI Ethics) for an interactive exploration of future developments in AI and the ethical challenges they create for students, professionals, and citizens.
 We’ll ask: What are AI agents, and what are the biggest opportunities and challenges they create for professional life?
 What are social care-giving robots, and can we humans have authentic friendships or romantic partnerships with them?
 From preserving Guarani and Quechua to enabling communication with animals, what prospects and dilemmas does AI create for human language and communication—with one another, and with other species?

 Agenda: